Add an undo system for lighttable and darkroom

 Aftershot Pro has both, and its history stack is also somewhat more fine-grained than DT's (multiple consecutive entries can be from changes to a single tool).

-#12 Updated by Valentino Dell'Aica over 3 years ago
+#12 Updated by Valentino Dell'Aica almost 4 years ago

 As a beginner to darktable, the undo feature come very handy: try a setting: wrong ? undo last state.